nidhishdb/notessite/Javascript/javascript.md

 1. Deterministic --> always produces the same results given the same inputs
 2. No Side Effects -->  It does not depend on any state, or data, change during a program’s execution.
 It must only depend on its input elements.

+#### ES7:
+`.includes()` method determines whether a string contains the characters of a specified string.

+** exponent operator was added.

+#### ES8:
+.padStart() - adds padding to the start of the string to make the total length of the string equal to the value provided in parameter.
+.padEnd() - adds padding to the end of the string to make the total length of the string equal to the value provided in parameter.

 #### let and const
 `let` and `const` are block scoped whereas `var` is function scoped.